LucasBehrendt/tech-blog/README.md

   - The footer is a simple bar in clear white that breaks off from the near white background to create a subtle and pleasing element at the bottom of the page.

-  - To the left is a short copyright text, and on the right side users can find links to different social media plattforms.
-Since Tech Blog is for educational purposes the links directs the user to the homepage of each plattform respectively.
+  - To the left is a short copyright text, and on the right users can find links to different social media platforms.
+Since Tech Blog is for educational purposes, the links directs the user to the homepage of each platform respectively.

   <details>